ysevel/SINCERE_DATA/README.md

 -to –thres_outlier (default= 0.2): Minimal proportion for a taxa found in the collection to be considered as contaminant when upper than the float value

 -b –blacklist (default=none) : path to a blacklist file containing the taxon that should be systematically removed from the dataset (one taxid per line).
 Careful it will eliminate all the children taxa as well!

+-ta thresanomaly (default=1) must be a value between 0 and 1, indicate the proportion of the sample allowed to present the same main taxa.
+For no verification of this parameter keep the default thresold at 1.